georgyorgy1/PadmeBot/README.md

 Installation:

-1. Change the master and master_chan from "" to your Discord Account ID (for master) and Discord channel ID (for master_chan)
+1. Change the master and master_chan value from "" to your Discord Account ID (for master) and Discord channel ID (for master_chan)

 ####################################################